Snap Inc. research snapshot

 $7.50 to $10.00

-More likely if revenue growth stays in the low teens or better, direct-response and AI advertising products improve advertiser returns, North American DAUs stabilize, free cash flow moves above $700 million, GAAP losses narrow toward profitability, and Specs or subscriptions add credible revenue without heavy dilution.
+More likely if revenue growth stays in the low teens or better, direct response and AI advertising products keep lifting advertiser returns, North America DAUs stabilize, free cash flow moves above $700 million, GAAP losses narrow toward profitability, and Specs or subscriptions add credible revenue without heavy dilution.

 Base case